EPA/CFC Certification February Test Prep

 Section 3 includes the test and instruction for high-pressure refrigerants such as HCFC 22, including split-system air conditioners (Type II certification)

-Section 4 contains the test and instruction for systems that use a low-pressure refrigerant such as CFC11 (Type III certification)
+Section 4 contains the test and instructions for systems that use a low-pressure refrigerant such as CFC11 (Type III certification)

 Tests will be administered online with ProctorU.
 At the end of the class, students who have paid in full will receive codes and instructions via email.
 Once you receive your code, you can complete the exam registration process on the ProctorU site and schedule your examination.
 Please keep in mind, you must schedule your examination at least 72 hours in advance.